nathan-gardner/SECON2023Robot/Documentation/Signoffs/MadisonKelly-signoff-DuckStorage.md

 The duck trailer will need to have a locking mechanism to ensure that it does not roll off of the rack when the robot is in motion.
 To address this, the team plans to add four lock-style solenoids and lock the trailer in place to stop any unwanted motion.

-The trailer for the ducks should be large enough to ensure all ten ducks fit within the area of the trailer.
-The approximate area of a duck is 3'x 3'x 3.5', so the trailer must be at least 315 cubic inches.
+The trailer for the ducks should be large enough to ensure all ten ducks fit within the volume of the trailer.
+The approximate volume of a duck is 3'x 3'x 3.5', so the trailer must be at least 315 cubic inches.

 The duck trailer should be bottomless so that at the end of each competition round when the ducks are delivered to the duck pond, the ducks will touch the surface of the pond and not just the bottom of the trailer.
 This constraint ensures that we will get the points rewarded for delivering all ducks present in the trailer to the duck pond.